hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

     Think about: Move hasPermission checks from rules to a more generic place.
     Remove jwt decorator and cleanup copy logic.
     Move authorisation-context.builder to authorisation module.
-3. Remove inheritance from roles, because we want to write it explizitly into the collection documents.
+3. Remove inheritance from roles, because we want to write it explicitly into the collection documents.
     Moving role api endpoints to nestjs.
     Fixing of dashboard to handle roles in the right way as superhero.
 4. Switching entity based authorisation to domain objects based in steps.